rehierl/abstract-properties/13-x-document-trees/13-2-traversal-pre-order/2-0-pre-order-rev.md

 down.
 That is, each child order begins with the (former) last child and ends with the (former) first child.
-Consequently, the node order of the ordered doctree is such that `n` has its former next presequent sibling `ps` and its former last child `lc` as its child nodes.
+Consequently, the node order of the ordered doctree is such that `n` has its former next presequent sibling `ps` and its former last child `lc` as its child nodes in the ordered doctree.

 <!-- ======================================================================= -->
 ## order of execution

 Since the reversed pre-order rule is such that a node and its descendants form a substring to the trace of a tree, **no particular order of execution** is required.
+That is because there is no significant change to the pre-order rule itself since a node's next subsequent sibling `ps` will still be prefixed by its former descendants in the unordered doctree.

 <!-- ======================================================================= -->
 ## the (preR <=> postD) correspondence

-Note that the reversed pre-order trace does correspond wqith the default post-order trace such that both traces are reversed to each other.
+Note that the reversed pre-order trace corresponds with the default post-order trace such that both traces are reversed to each other.

 * `preR(n) := n × (lc .. fc ..)`
 * `postD(n) := (.. fc .. lc) × n `